valetivivek/JobScoop/Sprint-2/Sprint2.md

   "new_password": "newSecurePassword"
 }
 ```

 ## Functionality

 1. **Input Validation:**
-    -   Decodes the request payload.
-    -   Checks that both `email` and `new_password` are provided.
+   - Decodes the request payload and checks that both `email` and `new_password` are provided.
 2. **User Verification:**
    - Queries the `users` table to ensure that a user with the given email exists.
    - Returns a 404 error if the user is not found.
 3. **Password Hashing:**
    - Hashes the new password using bcrypt.
 4. **Password Update:**
    - Updates the user's password in the database with the hashed password.
 5. **Response Construction:**
    - Returns a success message upon successful password update.

 ## Response

 ### Success Response

 - **Status Code:** 200 OK
 - **Response Body:** Password reset successfully

 ### Error Responses

 - **400 Bad Request:**
   - When the JSON payload is invalid or missing required fields.
 - **404 Not Found:**
   - When no user is found with the provided email.
 - **500 Internal Server Error:**
   - For database errors, password hashing failures, or issues updating the password.

 # SaveSubscriptions API